 11. EU Forum of Judges for the Environment (EUFJE) |

-Mr. Jan Van den Bergue Ms Farah Bouquelle |
+Mr Jan Van den Bergue Ms Farah Bouquelle |

 Vice-president Court of First Instance, East-Flanders/ High Council of the Judiciary |